LinkPhoenix/THP_Installfest/README.md

 - ◻ GIT : Checking for existing SSH keys
 - ☑ Install VIM
 - ◻ VIM : customization .vimrc
+- ◻ Better Yes No Question for Gem Install
+- ◻ Warning of the long instalation of the GEM SINATRA

 ## Donate